 What is a stroke?

 A stroke is an injury to the brain caused by lack of blood flow.
 It is a common condition affecting more than 750,000 Americans each year.
 It is the third leading cause of death and the leading cause of adult disability.
 A stroke can be caused by blockages in the blood vessels that feed the brain (ischemic) or a break in the blood vessels causing bleeding in the brain (hemorrhagic).
-Ischemic stroke, if recognized early can be treated with medicines given intravenously or special clot busters given directly into the vessels in the brain.
+Ischemic stroke, if recognized early can be treated with medicines given intravenously by special clot busters given directly into the vessels in the brain.
 This specialized care of ischemic stroke is directed by a stroke neurologist.
 Hemorrhagic stroke, caused by rupture of a blood vessel feeding the brain often involves the care of a neurosurgeon.

 What are the signs and symptoms of stroke?